-The campaign is particularly pleased with the expectation of a minimum of one hour’s music per week from Year 1 to Year 9.
+Can Do Music were particularly pleased in March 2021 when this blog was first published with the expectation, in the Model Music Curriculum (MMC), of a minimum of one hour’s music per week from Year 1 to Year 9.

 Crucially, the MMC values music as a subject in its own right by demonstrating the Government’s support for its teaching in schools.
 Some of the most important elements include expectations that Key Stage 1 and 2 pupils should receive a minimum of one hour of teaching a week and KS3 music should have a minimum of one weekly period.
 In addition, it suggests that placing music with other subjects on rotas (or “carousels”) is not a substitute for teaching one lesson per week per subject across an academic year.

-The #CanDoMusic campaign was launched by the ISM, MTA and Music Mark to protect music in schools.
+#CanDoMusic started initially as a campaign, launched by the ISM, MTA and Music Mark to protect music in schools.
 We have been highly influential in the creation of the MMC through participation in the consultation process and supplying research, with both MTA and Music Mark represented on the Expert Panel.
 Collectively, we look forward to working with the membership of each organisation to interpret and implement this guidance.

-Commenting on the publication, the Incorporated Society of Musicians’ Chief Executive, Deborah Annetts, said:
+The Incorporated Society of Musicians’ (ISM) Chief Executive, Deborah Annetts, said:

 ‘The publication of the Model Music Curriculum is important for helping to ensure that all schools offer meaningful classroom music.
 In particular, I am delighted with the expectation of a minimum of one hour’s music per week from Year 1 to Year 9 because sustained learning is crucial for helping young people grow in skill and confidence.

 ‘Every child deserves access to a quality music education but research has shown that opportunities for pupils to make and create music are becoming more limited.
-The Government should now be actively encouraging teaching music as part of a broad and balanced curriculum, by providing reassurance that it is safe to do so and ensuring that it is properly financed.’
+The Government should now be actively encouraging teaching music as part of a broad and balanced curriculum, […] ensuring that it is properly financed.’

-‘The mention of the role the wider partners within local Music Education Hubs can play in the delivery of music in schools, confirms the importance of partnership working in providing a quality music education in and out of the classroom.
-The introduction within this Model Music Curriculum provides a strong message from the Department for Education of the importance of musical learning for every child, and we now look forward to the next steps they will need to take in completing their work on a ‘refreshed’ National Plan for Music Education to sit alongside this new guide.’
+‘The mention of the role that wider partners within local Music Education Hubs can play in the delivery of music in schools, confirms the importance of partnership working in providing a quality music education in and out of the classroom.
+The introduction within this Model Music Curriculum provides a strong message from the DfE of the importance of musical learning for every child, and we now look forward to the next steps they will need to take in completing their work on a ‘refreshed’ National Plan for Music Education to sit alongside this new guide.’

 ‘Our partnership with the ISM and Music Mark has made a substantial impact over the last year with our #CanDoMusic campaign.
 This continues with our response to the Model Music Curriculum.
 This is a significant moment when we can come together in partnership, sharing our expertise, experience, drive and passion (and, of course, those legendary problem-solving skills of music teachers), to make a difference to the lives of so many children.
 We want the Summer Term to be busy, with music teachers, headteachers, hub leaders, and all passionate about music education, coming together to bring the MMC to life, enabling all children in all schools to access a quality music curriculum.’